-1. Looked after children or previously looked after children i.e. children that are in the care of or have previously been in the care of a local authority, will be afforded priority over those fulfilling points 2-4 below.

-2. Medical or social grounds highlighted by appropriate agencies will be afforded priority over those fulfilling points 3-4 below.
+- 1. Looked after children or previously looked after children i.e. children that are in the care of or have previously been in the care of a local authority, will be afforded priority over those fulfilling points 2-4 below. - 2.
+Medical or social grounds highlighted by appropriate agencies will be afforded priority over those fulfilling points 3-4 below.

-3. Children who have relevant sibling in attendance at the preferred nursery (not main school) at the point of admission, will be afforded priority over those fulfilling point 4 below.

-4. After applying the categories above, or should the school continue to be in a position of over-subscription in any of the above categories, priority will be based on closeness to the preferred school, measured using the shortest safe walking route.
+- 3. Children who have relevant sibling in attendance at the preferred nursery (not main school) at the point of admission, will be afforded priority over those fulfilling point 4 below. - 4.
+After applying the categories above, or should the school continue to be in a position of over-subscription in any of the above categories, priority will be based on closeness to the preferred school, measured using the shortest safe walking route.

-A list of Local Authority Nurseries can be found on page 99 - 100.
+A list of Local Authority Nurseries can be found on page 105.

-To apply for a Local Authority Nursery Place, you will need to complete an application form, this can be obtained from the relevant school or from the Access Unit on 01633 644508 or by emailing: accesstolearning@monmouthshire.gov.uk
+To apply for a Local Authority Nursery Place, you will be required to complete an application form.
+You can complete an online application form that will be available on the 8th July 2022 by visiting the website www.monmouthshire.gov.uk.
+If you are having difficulty accessing the application, please contact the Access Unit on 01633 644508 or by emailing: accesstolearning@monmouthshire.gov.uk